redhillaviation/redhillaviation.github.io/trialflights.md

     <div class="experience-title">A flight to another airfield and back</div>
     This experience consists of a flight, landing away at another airfield and then returning to Redhill.
     As with all trial lessons, we brief you first and you have the chance to fly the aircraft but with the added bonus of being able to experience a landing at another airfield.
-    This is ideal for those looking to do something a little different or (four seater aircraft only) those who whis the share the fun (or cost) with friends/family.
+    This is ideal for those looking to do something a little different or (four seater aircraft only) those who wish to share the fun (or cost) with friends/family.
     <table class="prices-table trial-land-away-prices">
         <thead>
             <tr>